-These measures were developed by Quality Insights, Inc. as a special project under the Quality Insights' Medicare Quality Improvement Organization (QIO) contract HHSM-500-2005-PA001C with the Centers for Medicare & Medicaid Services.
-These measures are in the public domain.
+This measure was developed by Quality Insights, Inc. as a special project under the Quality Insights' Medicare Quality Improvement Organization (QIO) contract (HHSM-500-2005-PA001C) with the Centers for Medicare & Medicaid Services.
+It is currently maintained by the Electronic Clinical Quality Measures (eCQM) Development and Maintenance for Eligible Clinicians contract (75FCMC18D0032/75FCMC19F0004) with CMS.
+This measure is in the public domain.

 Limited proprietary coding is contained in the measure specifications for convenience.
 Users of the proprietary code sets should obtain all necessary licenses from the owners of these code sets.
 Mathematica disclaims all liability for use or accuracy of any third-party codes contained in the specifications.
-CPT® contained in the Measures specifications is copyright 2004-2019 American Medical Association.
+CPT® contained in the measure's specifications is copyright 2004-2021 American Medical Association.
 All Rights Reserved.

-These performance measures are not clinical guidelines, do not establish a standard of medical care, and have not been tested for all potential applications.
+This performance measure is not a clinical guideline, does not establish a standard of medical care, and has not been tested for all potential applications.